Sung-Huan/ANNOgesic/docs/source/tutorial.rst

 you have to re-map the reads(``--read_files``) again.
 You can assign the number of parallels (``--parallels``) for mapping.

 Since we just want to test the subcommand.
-Thus, we can reduce the running time by selecting the subset of reads (first 50000) for only testing.
+Thus, we can reduce the running time by selecting the subset of the reads (first 50000) for only testing.

 ::